Marc-Solution/Mavera/TESTING.md

 Answer:

 - The user wants to know what this page website is about.
 The banner image on the home page show bottles of organic deodorants so that the user will instantly know that this is a website for an organic deodorant.
 The texts on the home page gives the user information about the product.
-- On the mobile version there is another hero image.
+- On the mobile version there is another banner image.
 This image is a close up on the deodorant bottle so that the user easily can read the text on the bottle.
 - The first headline of the home page clearly states that it is a website for an organic deodorant.
 - The products page shows that the products are organic deodorants.